Egahi/hello-world/README.md

 # hello-world

 Hi!
-This is my first repository!
+This was my very first repository!

-hello.cpp

-Egahi
-@s_egahi

-this is a simple c++ program that prints hello world!
+this repository contains scripts that print "hello world!"

-this day will be remembered.
-6th september, 2017
+I created my very first repository on the 6th september, 2017

-this is hello!